Screening aims to find a cancer early. No national screening is available for soft tissue sarcoma.

 You might have regular monitoring for cancers if you have:

 - Li-Fraumeni syndrome

-Researchers are still tryiing to work out how best to screen those people at high risk.
-Studies have looked at using whole body MRI, but this is not standard practice in the UK.
+Researchers are still trying to work out how best to screen those people at high risk for soft tissue sarcoma.
+Some studies looked at using whole body MRI, but this is not standard practice in the UK.